Pleural Diseases

 • Sudden chest pain

 This condition ranges in severity.
 Some patients may be able to recover from a small partial lung collapse with rest.
-However, in some cases, a pneumothorax can be life threatening.
+However, in some cases, a pneumothorax can lead to life-threatening complications involving pulmonary function.

 Who Is At Risk of Pleural Diseases?

-Those who were exposed to asbestos in high amounts nearly every day for long spans of time (months or years) are more likely to develop one or more pleural diseases.
+However, those who were exposed to asbestos in high amounts for long spans of time (months or years) are more likely to develop occupational lung diseases and pleural issues.

 High-risk asbestos occupations include:

-If you were exposed to asbestos and later developed pleural diseases or cancer, you may be eligible for financial assistance to help pay for treatment and therapy.
+If you suffered secondhand or occupational exposure to asbestos and later developed pleural diseases or cancer, you may be eligible for compensation to help pay for treatment and therapy.

 Need Help Finding Where You Were Exposed?